pybind/pybind11/docs/faq.rst

     }

-The various ``init_ex`` functions should be contained in separate files that can be compiled independently from another.
-Following this approach will
+The various ``init_ex`` functions should be contained in separate files that can be compiled independently from another, and then linked together into the same final shared object.
+Following this approach will:

 1. reduce memory requirements per compilation unit.